Cosmic muon flux attenuation methods for superconducting qubit experiments: Introduction to Cosmic muon physics for qubits

-Both mechanisms are particularly harmful as they cause correlated noise \cite{mcewen2022} which cannot be accounted for in currently explored quantum error correcting methods such as the surface code \cite{mariantoni2012}.
-Another possible mechanism not studied are direct hits on the superconducting material, similar to the detection mechanism of single photons in superconducting nanowire photon detectors \cite{dorenbos2011}.
-The deleterious effect of cosmic rays was also demonstrated on superconducting resonators placed in the deep underground laboratory in Gran Sasso \cite{cardani2021}.
-Other evidence of the impact of ionizing radiation has been demonstrated on multi-qubit devices, were correlated charge fluctuating events between neighboring qubits were observed \cite{wilen2021}.
+Both mechanisms are particularly harmful as they cause correlated noise~\cite{mcewen2022} which cannot be accounted for in currently explored quantum error correcting methods such as the surface code~\cite{mariantoni2012}.
+Another possible mechanism not currently studied are direct hits on the superconducting material, similar to the detection mechanism of single photons in superconducting nanowire photon detectors~\cite{dorenbos2011}.
+The deleterious effect of cosmic rays was also demonstrated on superconducting resonators placed in the deep underground laboratory in Gran Sasso~\cite{cardani2021}.
+Other evidence of the impact of ionizing radiation has been demonstrated on multi-qubit devices, where correlated charge fluctuating events between neighboring qubits were observed~\cite{wilen2021}, and in the stability of fluxons (the magnetic flux quanta) in superconducting loops~\cite{Gusenkova_2022}.

-The first direct evidence of the impact of ionizing radiation on a superconducting qubit used a radioactive source installed directly inside of a dilution refrigerator mixing chamber stage \cite{vepsalaainen2020}.
+The first direct evidence of the impact of ionizing radiation on a superconducting qubit used a radioactive source installed directly inside of a dilution refrigerator mixing chamber stage~\cite{vepsalaainen2020}.
 A transmon qubit placed in the vicinity of the source experimented a drastic decrease of its lifetime due to the activity of the source.
 Based on those measurements, an upper bound of the transmon qubit lifetime due to background ionizing radiation of more than 3 milliseconds was established, with an estimated 40\% of the external background events corresponding to cosmic rays.
-Other works using fluxonium qubits have reached millisecond-range lifetimes \cite{pop2014} and coherence \cite{somoroff2021}, possibly limited by QPs partially generated by ionizing radiation as well as stray microwave fields \cite{Pan2022}.
+Other works using fluxonium qubits have reached millisecond-range lifetimes~\cite{pop2014} and coherences~\cite{Somoroff:2021elj}, possibly limited by quasiparticles (QPs) partially generated by ionizing radiation as well as by stray microwave fields~\cite{Pan2022}.